 Finding remote recording clients depends a lot on how you make your first approach to them.
 Learning to write a great proposal is one of the most important skills you need to make it as a remote session player.

-In all online workplaces the principle is the same for beginners- It’s very rare for clients to find your at first, you should be the one sending tons of proposal to offers posted by clients.
+In all online workplaces, the principle is the same for beginners- It’s very rare for clients to find you at first; you should be the one sending tons of proposals to offers posted by clients.

-All proposal should follow almost the same structure, but be personalized for different offers.
-It’s tiring, but necessary!
+All proposals should follow almost the same structure but be personalized for different offers.
+It’s tiring but necessary!

 RELATED: 6 Reasons to hire remote session musicians

-There are tons of places you can learn this skill from but keep in mind the following principles.
+You can learn this skill from many places, but keep in mind the following principles.

 - Point out what you would add to the song in your proposal.